Rambler (automobile): Rambler 1958–1969

 The last U.S.-built Rambler, of over 4.2 million cars that carried the Rambler name that rolled off the assembly line in Kenosha, was produced on 30 June 1969.

 Rambler 1970–1983

 The Rambler marque was continued in all international markets after it was dropped in the United States.
 AMC vehicles were badged as “Rambler" in Argentina, Australia, Chile, Costa Rica, Mexico, New Zealand, Peru, Philippines, Venezuela, South Africa, and the United Kingdom.
-In Argentina, a special model based on the third-generation Rambler American became the IKA Torino in 1967.
-It later was named the Renault Torino and was offered until 1981.
+In Argentina, a unique model based on the third-generation Rambler American became the IKA Torino in 1967.
+It was later named the Renault Torino and produced until 1981.
 The Rambler nameplate was last used on automobiles in 1983 by Vehículos Automotores Mexicanos (VAM) in Mexico.